-- Inclusion of information on the concentration and substitutability of services in their registers of third-party service relationships (see Section 3.4); - Steps to ensure that service providers can meet their needs both during business-asusual and in stressed circumstances (e.g. disruption, unusual market activity), for instance, by including service providers in the testing of their business continuity plans (see Section 3.7); - Contractual rights to assess and consent, or object to the sub-contracting of parts of a critical service that may increase risk (see Section 3.5); - Requesting critical services which are provided by a single service provider, to be provisioned from multiple availability zones or multiple regions whenever possible, to avoid operational or geographical concentration risks; and - Where appropriate and feasible: retaining the ability to bring the critical service back inhouse; choosing different service providers for different critical services; designating a primary and backup service provider for a critical service; and maintaining a list of viable potential alternative service providers.
+- Enhanced due diligence and oversight of service providers deemed to pose such a risk during onboarding and ongoing monitoring (see Section 3.2); - Mapping of concentration risks, including those arising from service providers' supply chains (see Sections 3.1 and 3.4); - Inclusion of information on the concentration and substitutability of services in their registers of third-party service relationships (see Section 3.4); - Steps to ensure that service providers can meet their needs both during business-asusual and in stressed circumstances (e.g. disruption, unusual market activity), for instance, by including service providers in the testing of their business continuity plans (see Section 3.7); - Contractual rights, where appropriate and feasible, regarding the sub-contracting of parts of a critical service that may increase risk (see Section 3.5); - Requesting critical services which are provided by a single service provider, to be provisioned from multiple availability zones or multiple regions whenever possible, to avoid operational or geographical concentration risks; and

+Where appropriate and feasible: retaining the ability to bring the critical service back inhouse; choosing different service providers for different critical services; designating a primary and backup service provider for a critical service; and maintaining a list of viable potential alternative service providers.
 However, financial institutions may weigh the potential benefits of multi-vendor approaches against potential drawbacks, unintended consequences and risks.